Off-Page SEO & Building Backlinks

 • National media mentions – Tools like Help a Reporter Out (HARO)Source of Sources and Qwoted can help you connect with relevant journalists who write for industry publications and websites.

 • Podcast appearances – Position yourself as an expert in your niche by appearing as a guest on podcasts.
 You can use tools like The Podcast Network Directory or the Need A Guest Facebook group to find relevant podcasts to pitch yourself to.
+You can also create your own podcast as a way of link building.
+Check out this article to learn more: How to use podcasts for natural link building

 Check out these resources for more tips on how to build backlinks to your website: